exercism/v3/languages/csharp/exercises/concept/time/.docs/instructions.md

 ## 2. Schedule appointments in New York, London and Paris

-Implement the static `Appointment.Shedule()` overload which takes a location and time string and returns the utc time of the appointment.
+Implement the static `Appointment.Shedule()` overload which takes a location and time string and returns the UTC time of the appointment.

 Salons are responsible for taking their own bookings.
 The time input is local to the location of the salon.
 For instance, if someone enters a time of 13:45 for the New York salon for an appointment, they would expect the client to turn up just after lunch.
 Similarly, if someone entered a time of 13:45 for the London salon they would also expect the client arrive just after lunch.